rafaelmaeuer/flutter_statusbar_control/example/README.md

-# Statusbar Manager Example
+# Status Bar Manager Example

-Demonstrates how to use the flutter_statusbar_manager plugin.
+Demonstrates how to use the `status_bar_manager` plugin.

 ## Getting Started